YesCT/business-applications/README.md

 ## Starting small

 Note:
-- We are talking about a lot of different concepts that evolved and were put to practice over time - rather than applying everything at once -- pick one thing and go with it / try it at your organization
+- alina: We are talking about a lot of different concepts that evolved and were put to practice over time - rather than applying everything at once -- pick one thing and go with it / try it at your organization